AndreeaCsecs/quiz-app/README.md

 - Start the development server: npm start
 - Open your browser and navigate to http://localhost:3000

-**Future Improvements**

-Here are some potential enhancements that can be made to the quiz app:

-Include more categories and questions to provide a wider range of topics for players to choose from.
-Implement a user authentication system to track individual scores and provide personalized experiences.
-Add a leaderboard feature to display the highest scores achieved by players.
-Enhance the UI with animations, transitions, and visual effects to make the quiz more engaging.
-Include a progress bar or indicator to show the player's progress within the quiz.
-Implement a feature to allow players to bookmark questions and revisit them later.

 **Contributing**

 Contributions to the quiz app are welcome!
 If you find any bugs, have suggestions for improvements, or would like to add new features, please open an issue or submit a pull request.
 Make sure to follow the existing code style and guidelines.